kiboschool/ai-home-security-logic/README.md

 ## Your Task:
 In the `main.py` file, follow the to-do comments to:
-1. reate a knowledge base to capture the rules governing the security system.
+1. Create a knowledge base to capture the rules governing the security system.
 This involves translating the rules mentioned in the assignment into propositional logic symbols and rules.
 2. Implement the `evaluate_security_status` function.